-- Support community-led social marketing and education programmes for gay, bisexual and other men who have sex with men to increase demand and uptake of combination prevention, particularly amongst groups with low uptake such as Pacific gay, bisexual and other men who have sex with men.
-This includes destignatising PrEP and PEP use, increasing knowledge of dosing regimens, appropriate maintenance testing and ways to access combination prevention. - 2b) Support Māori health organisations to delivery community-led social marketing for Māori at risk of HIV to increase the uptake of HIV combination prevention.
+- 2a) Support community-led social marketing and education programmes for gay, bisexual and other men who have sex with men to increase demand and uptake of combination prevention, particularly amongst groups with low uptake such as Pacific gay, bisexual and other men who have sex with men.
+This includes destigmatising PrEP and PEP use, increasing awareness about 'undetectable equals untransmissible' (U=U, ASHM 2020), increasing knowledge of dosing regimens, appropriate maintenance testing and ways to access combination prevention. - Support Māori health organisations to delivery community-led social marketing for Māori at risk of HIV to increase the uptake of HIV combination prevention.
 Māori at risk of HIV should be meaningfully involved in the developing and implementing the campaign. - 2c) Support the delivery of programmes that increase knowledge and access to combination and HIV prevention for communities that have migrated from high HIV prevalence countries. - 2d) Sustain investment in prevention initiatives for priority groups that currently have a low incidence of HIV, such as sex workers and people who inject drugs.
-This includes initiatives to increase access to combination prevention and harm reduction initiatives, such as access to sterile injecting equipment. - 2e) Deliver programmes that address emerging practices that may increase the risk of HIV acquisition, such as sexualised drug use and chemsex18 amongst gay, bisexual and other men who have sex with men.
+This includes initiatives to increase access to combination prevention and harm reduction initiatives, such as access to sterile injecting equipment. - 2e) Deliver programmes that address emerging practices that may increase the risk of HIV acquisition, such as sexualised drug use and chemsex25 amongst gay, bisexual and other men who have sex with men.